Your home needs detectors for smoke, CO, and radon

 Radon mitigation

-Hire a qualified radon mitigation contractor to fix your home’s radon issue.
+A qualified radon mitigation contractor should be your choice to fix your home’s radon issue.
 The EPA says the primary method to reduce radon in a home is a soil suction radon reduction system, which uses vent piping and a fan.

 Depending on your home’s radon levels, foundation, and your budget, you and your contractor can select an appropriate radon reduction solution.